Newspapers publish information on a wide range of topics. Most are published on a daily basis in print and online

 Other, more specialist news sources are available, particularly for historical research.

 Skills for Learning provide information on the Harvard referencing system, including how to reference a variety of different formats and media.

-A short introductory guide is also available online or in print in the Library.
+A short introductory guide is also available to download or in print from the Library.